ZSamuels28/SparkPost-RSS-Program/README.md

 ## Pre-requisites

 Input your SparkPost API Key into the `sample.env` file and rename the file `variables.env`.
-Note these care case sensitive:
+Note these are case sensitive:

 ```
 SPARKPOST_HOST